pirovc/genome_updater/README.md

  - Newly added sequences will be downloaded, creating a new version (`-b`, timestamp by default).
  - Removed or old sequences will be retained, but not transferred to the new version.
- - Repeated/unchanged files are linked to the new version (symbolic links by default, or hard links with `-H`).
+ - Repeated/unchanged files are linked to the new version (hard links by default, or soft links with `-H soft`).
- - The `-H` flag can be used to create hard links instead of symbolic links.
-This is particularly useful on HPC systems to save inodes, as hard links point to the same disk data without consuming additional inodes.
+ - The `-H` parameter can be used to set the link mode (`hard` or `soft`).
+Hard links are the default and are particularly useful on HPC systems to save inodes, as they point to the same disk data without consuming additional inodes.
 Note that hard links only work when the working directory and target files are on the same filesystem.
+Use `-H soft` for symbolic links.
  - Arguments can be added to or changed in the update.
 For example, use the command `./genome_updater.sh -o "arc_refseq_cg" -t 2` to specify a different number of threads, or use the command `./genome_updater.sh -o "arc_refseq_cg" -l ""` to remove the `complete genome` filter.
  - The file `history.tsv` will be created in the output folder (`-o`), tracking the versions and arguments used.
 Please note that boolean flags/arguments are not tracked (e.g. `-m`).